Social Services Diploma - First Nations Option

 How much does it cost?
 Can I afford to take this program?

-It’s best to check out our online calendar and go to the Fees and Other Costs section.
+It’s best to check out our Academic Calendar and go to the Fees and Other Costs section.
 Keep in mind that textbooks and additional supplies will cost more.
-It’s worth a visit to the UFV financial aid and awards office, which facilitates the disbursement each year of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.
-A helpful budget planning worksheet is available.
+It’s worth a visit to the UFV Financial Aid and Awards Office, which facilitates the disbursement each year of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.
+A helpful budget planning worksheet is available on the Helpful Resources webpage.

 What sort of support will I get?